Bringing Vintage Aircraft to Life since 2010

 During late 1938 de Havilland set about designing an aircraft that could be used for either reconnaissance or as a bomber.
 The concept of the aircraft was that it wouldn't require defensive armament as its speed and altitude would protect it from enemy defences.
 It was intended for this new aircraft, designation DH.98, to be built using wood and powered by a pair of Rolls-Royce Merlins.
 After submitting their design little interest was shown by the Air Ministry and the project was put on hold.

-With the break out of war in September 1939 and the German U-boats proving a constant threat to British shipping and the light alloy imports required for aircraft production, the idea of an all wooden aircraft was intriguing for the Air Ministry in case of a light allow shortage.
+With the break out of war in September 1939, and German U-boats proving a constant threat to British shipping and the light alloy imports required for aircraft production, the idea of a wooden aircraft was intriguing for the Air Ministry, in case of a light alloy shortage.
 So the go-ahead was given to de Havilland to begin detailed design and during December 1939 this began, followed three months later on the 1st March 1940 by an order for a prototype and 50 production examples.
 This was placed under Specification B.1/40 which was written specially for this aircraft.

-With a top speed of 382 mph and power supplied by two 1,460-hp Rolls-Royce Merlin 21 engines and a range of 2,180 miles, it was the Mosquito PR.Mk I variant which was the first of the type to enter service when on the 13th July 1941 No. 1 Photographic Reconnaissance Unit based at RAF Benson received the first aircraft.
-It was also the first of the type to enter operational service when on the 17th September 1941 a sole example performed reconnaissance over Brest, La Pallice and Bordeaux, France during the day.
+It was the Mosquito PR.Mk I which was the first of the type to enter service, the 10th June 1941 seeing the prototype make its maiden flight.
+Powered by the 1,460-hp Rolls-Royce Merlin 21 engine, it had a top speed of 382 mph, range of 2,180 miles with a service ceiling of 35,000 ft, no armament was installed.
+Entering service on the 13th July 1941 with No. 1 Photographic Reconnaissance Unit based at RAF Benson, they performed their first operational sortie with the type on the 17th September 1941 when a sole example performed reconnaissance over Brest, La Pallice and Bordeaux, France during the day.
 This would see the high speed of the aircraft as a way of defending itself instead of armament put to the test when three Messerschmitt Bf 109s were sent to intercept the Mosquito, a test it passed as they failed to do so.

-To help crews convert to the Mosquito a trainer would be produced.
-Featuring dual controls and its armament was removed.
-The prototype would be a converted Mosquito NF.Mk II and this made its first flight on the 30th January 1942 and could reach a top speed of 384 mph, the first of the Mosquito T.Mk IIIs would enter service during August 1942.
+To help crews convert to the aircraft, a Mosquito T.Mk III would be produced, featuring dual controls.
+The prototype would be a converted Mosquito NF.Mk II, and this made its first flight on the 30th January 1942.
+Powered by the 1,460-hp Rolls-Royce Merlin 21 engine, its top speed was 384 mph, range 1,560 miles with a service ceiling of 37,500 ft, no armament was installed.
+The first Mosquito T.Mk IIIs would enter service in August 1942.

 The Mosquito was also earmarked for use to carry a Barnes Wallis designed bouncing bomb given the codename “Highball”.
 The idea being that it would be used to attack the capital ships of the German Navy.
-This would lead to the formation on the 1st April 1943 of No. 618 Squadron who would spend a year in training, however in the end their intended target had moved and “Highball” would not be used.
+This would lead to the formation on the 1st April 1943 of No. 618 Squadron who would spend a year in training, however, their intended target had moved and “Highball” would not be used.

 Another role that the Mosquito performed was that of a Pathfinder.
 This would see the Mosquito fly ahead of the main bomber force dropping different coloured flares over the target with the help of the Oboe targeting system.
 Other duties for the Pathfinder Mosquitos saw them carry out bombing raids and drop 'Window'.
 This was designed to mimic a bomber stream on a radar screen.
 The Mosquito Pathfinder Force helped to improve the accuracy of bombing.

-An extremely versatile aircraft over 35 variants were built and it would serve with a number of air forces including the United States Army Air Force and the Royal New Zealand Air Force.
+An extremely versatile aircraft, over thirty five variants were built and it would serve with a number of air forces, including the United States Army Air Force and the Royal New Zealand Air Force.
 In total 7,781 Mosquitos were built in the UK, Canada and Australia, with the first Australian example, known as the Mosquito FB.Mk 40, making its maiden flight on the 23rd July 1943, with the 15th November 1950 seeing the last production version built, a Mosquito NF.Mk 38.

 Technical Details